Mammogram

-Each year, almost 300,000 new cases of breast cancer are diagnosed in the United States, according to the American Cancer Society.
-While common among American women, this type of cancer is also treatable in many cases.
-It’s most treatable when detected early through breast cancer screening, such as mammography.
-When women in Louisiana and Mississippi need a mammogram, they can confidently choose Ochsner for the care they need.
-Ochsner offers the technology and expertise needed to capture detailed images of the breast, providing doctors with the information they need to diagnose breast cancer.
+Breast cancer is most treatable when detected early through breast cancer screening, such as a mammogram.
+Ochsner Health offers the technology and expertise needed to capture detailed images of the breast, providing doctors with the information they need to diagnose breast cancer.

 As part of our commitment to providing patients with the latest technologies and types of imaging, all Ochsner facilities offering mammography now provide 3D mammograms, also known as digital breast tomosynthesis.
 This type of mammogram is an advanced form of breast cancer screening.